 According to experts, it’s because voice ads have the ability to resonate with consumers on a higher level emotionally and personally.

 Not only do consumers relate better to voice ads, but they’re also responding better to them.
-Nearly 40 percent of people who heard a voice ad have proceeded to purchase the item that was being advertised.
+Nearly 40 percent of people who heard a voice ad proceeded to purchase the item that was being advertised.

 8. Voice Search Statistics on Mobile Devices